Kitchen or Not?

 Food can ultimately make or break your business when it isn’t done properly.
 If you do choose to implement a kitchen, partnering up with an executive chef will make all the difference.
 Trust their expertise.
 As you begin to work with them, you’ll need to make sure you both deeply understand your target demographic, as well as what their characteristics mean for their culinary tastes.

-A good way to get some ideas for where to start is to visit other bars and restaurants around town and see what their offerings are and what types of cuisines seem to be the most popular in your specific area.
-Once you get a better idea of the optimal menu for your business, you’ll need to do some preliminary planning to make sure you get the correct equipment for the type of food you’ll be cooking.
-If you’re serving burgers and fries, you’ll want to have a grill and fryer, but your needs will change if your food will be of an entirely different cuisine.
+A good way to get some ideas for where to start is to visit other bars and restaurants around town and see what their offerings are and what types of cuisines are the most popular in your specific area.
+Once you get a better idea of the optimal menu for your business, you’ll need to do some preliminary planning to make sure you get the correct equipment for the type of food you’re going to cook.
+If you’re serving burgers and fries, you’ll want to have a grill and fryer, but your needs will change if your food will be of a different cuisine.

 What’s The Best Food For My Brand?

-The answers to these questions should always start with your audience, although you shouldn’t be afraid to add some of your own style.
-Think about how you want your customers to view your brand, and how you can craft menu items to feed into that image.
+The answers to these questions should always start with your audience, although you shouldn’t be afraid to add your style.
+Think about how you want your customers to view your brand and how you can craft menu items to feed into that image.

-If you’re looking to hear from an experienced operator, here is a video from our chat with one of our awesome PourMyBeer family members: Jim Wright, the Director of Operations and Industry Consultant at Stanley Beer Hall and several other restaurants in the Denver area.
+If you’re looking to hear from an experienced operator, here is a video from our Fireside Chat with one of our PourMyBeer family members: Jim Wright, the Director of Operations and Industry Consultant at four self-pour locations.

 Do I Have the Budget to Start a Kitchen?

 Something else to keep in mind is the start-up costs associated with a kitchen.
-Obviously, starting an operation such as a self-pour taproom or brewery without a kitchen will be much cheaper.
-A full set of kitchen equipment alone can cost tens of thousands of dollars depending on what you need.
+Starting an operation such as a self-pour taproom or brewery without a kitchen will be much cheaper.
+A full set of kitchen equipment alone can cost tens of thousands of dollars, depending on what you need.

 This will have a big impact on the cost of goods sold.
 If you want to be profitable, your food costs should stay between 28% and 32%.